-This also affects the question of successions, which always involve unique risks, as the example of Kazakhstan revealed in 2019: Whereas Uzbekistan's Shavkat Mirziyoyev proved able in 2016 to garner an unchallenged election result of 88.6% following the old pattern, Nazarbayev's hand-picked successor, Kassym Tokayev faced the debacle of demonstrations and thousands of arrests after having received only 71% of the vote in Kazakhstan's June 2019 election.
-And whereas Mirziyoyev initiated a comprehensive reform agenda to overcome the barriers to growth in Uzbekistan, Tokayev started his time in office with a proven populist tactic: cancelling the credit debts of three million Kazakhs.
+This also affects the question of successions, which always involve unique risks, as the example of Kazakhstan revealed in 2019: Whereas Uzbekistan's Shavkat Mirziyoyev proved able in 2016 to garner an unchallenged election result of 88.6% following the old pattern, Nazarbayev's handpicked successor, Kassym Tokayev, faced the debacle of demonstrations and thousands of arrests after having received only 71% of the vote in Kazakhstan's June 2019 election.
+And whereas Mirziyoyev initiated a comprehensive reform agenda to overcome the barriers to growth in Uzbekistan, Tokayev started his time in office with a proven populist tactic: canceling the debts of 3 million Kazakhs.